 - Why Kids Like It: Young people are familiar with Mister Rogers or at least his spinoffs, and may appreciate the backstory this film shows.

-- Warnings: This film is rated PG and could probably be in the previous category, but there are heavier themes like a tumultuous father-son relationship and loss, as well as a brief fight brought on by a drunk wedding guest.
+- Warnings: This film is rated PG, but there are heavier themes like a tumultuous father-son relationship and loss, as well as a brief fight brought on by a drunk wedding guest.